 During the Short Inca Trail, you will see incredible Inca sites such us Chachabamaba, Wiñaywayna, Sun Gate, and Machu Picchu.
 You will also enjoy the fantastic landscapes of the cloud forest.

-During Rainbow Mountain, you will enjoy the natural landscapes of the Andes, the colored mountain, and the reddish hills or Red Valley.
+On the Rainbow Mountain hike, you will enjoy the natural landscapes of the Andes, the colored mountain, and the reddish hills or Red Valley.

 What is the food like?